Force Fields

 [Vector field] Resource

-File that contains the vectors of the vector field.
+File that supplies the vectors for the vector field.

 [Vector field] Filter